Azure/bicep/docs/tutorial/03-using-expressions.md

-# Using bicep expressions
+# Using Bicep expressions

-In the first tutorial, we declared a basic storage account resource and augmented that declaration with parameters, variables, and outputs.
-These are all different types of **expressions**.
+In the first tutorial, we declared a basic storage account resource and augmented that declaration with references to declared parameters and variables.
+These references are forms of **expressions**.

-While the bicep language is still in its infancy, there are already some more advanced expressions you can  take advantage of in your bicep files.
+Even though the bicep language is still in its infancy, you can already write some powerful expressions to take advantage of in your bicep files.

 ## Using a bicep function